 • Likes vibrating toothbrushes and trips to the dentist

-You may also want to check out the pages about compliance strategies for defiant children and picky eaters that provides lots of tips for incorporating more foods and textures into a child’s diet.
-Children that are picky eaters are more likely to have delays in speech due to inadequate muscle tone in the mouth from lack of chewing different textures.
-Therefore, speech therapy may be necessary.
+You may also want to check out the pages about compliance strategies for defiant children or my page with helpful strategies for picky eaters that provides lots of tips for incorporating more foods and textures into a child’s diet.
+Children that aren't eating a wide variety of foods are more likely to have delays in speech due to inadequate muscle tone in the mouth from lack of chewing different textures.
+Therefore, speech therapy may be necessary to help strengthen the muscles in the mouth and jaw.

 Applied Behavior Analysis and desensitization procedures for oral defensiveness are likely to be very helpful in decreasing the symptoms associated with hypersensitivity to food.
 Some oral sensory toys, such as the chewy tubes shown are often used in treatment as well.
 Overall, an occupational therapist with experience in sensory integration therapy would decide what sensory treatment will work the best.